open-make/openmakewebsite/content/blog/2024-01-23-audiomoth/index.en.md

 - [The research outputs](#research-outputs)
 - [The participants](#participants)

-*Banner image: fixme, By CERN, distributed under a CC-BY-SA 4.0*
+*Banner image: logo of the openacousticdevices company, By openacousticdevices, distributed under a CC-BY 4.0*

 >Interviewee: Alex Rogers
 >